Networked Subject is an independent, boutique Urbit star service and a collection of Urbit information and tutorials.

 Networked Subject is one of many independent providers that offer planets and services.
 You can see more here.

 What is a planet?

-A planet is an address on the Urbit network meant for an individual instance of Urbit OS, which is owned by a person cryptographically – like Bitcoin.
+A planet is an address on the Urbit network meant for an individual instance of Urbit OS, which is cryptographically owned by a person, like Bitcoin.
 A planet acts as a personal server with an encrypted, P2P stack underpinning all software running on it.
 A planet has a unique name like

-Nope!
-You can use a self-signed urbit called a comet that can do almost everything a planet can for now.
-You should spin one up today: you can download Port, the official and user-friendly client here for MacOS and Linux.
-Additional instructions for manual piloting are available for macOS, Linux, Windows, and running a ship on a remote server for free.
+You don’t need a planet to try Urbit – you can launch a free identity called a comet, that can do almost everything a planet can.
+Download Port, the official and user-friendly client here for MacOS and Linux.
+Additional instructions for manual piloting are available for macOS, Windows & Linux, and running a ship on a remote server for free.